Pork tenderloin medallions smothered in a creamy Dijon sauce are a delicious meal perfect for any occasion.

 Cuisine American

-Creamy Dijon Pork Medallions on a plate with a side salad in the background, with a title
+Creamy Dijon Pork Tenderloin Medallions in the pan and close up photo with a title

 Categories: